-- 1. Log in to the HPC-Head as hpc.local\hpcuser. - 2.
-On HPC-Head, open HPC Cluster Manager. - Select Node Management in the bottom-left pane. - 4.
-If the compute node displays in the Unapproved bucket, then right-click the node that is listed and select Add Node. - a.
+- 1. Connect to the HPC-Head instance as hpc.local\hpcuser. - 2.
+Open HPC Cluster Manager. - 3.
+Select Node Management. - 4.
+If the compute node displays in the Unapproved bucket, right-click the node that is listed and select Add Node. - a.
 Select Add compute nodes or broker nodes that have already been configured. - b.
-Select the check box next to the node and click Add. - Right-click the node and click Bring Online.
+Select the check box next to the node and click Add. - 5.
+Right-click the node and click Bring Online.